apache/spark/TESTING.rst

 There are several typical operations you might want to perform such as:

-* generating a file with random value used across the whole Breeze session (this is useful if you want to use this random number in names of resources that you create in your service
+* generating a file with the random value used across the whole Breeze session (this is useful if you want to use this random number in names of resources that you create in your service
-* generate variables that will be used as name of your resources
+* generate variables that will be used as the name of your resources
 * decrypt any variables and resources you keep as encrypted in your configuration files
 * install additional packages that are needed in case you are doing tests with 1.10.* Airflow series (see below)